AppleWin/AppleWin/CONTRIBUTING.md

 When submitting UI changes please discuss WHY you are making changes.

-* **Our userbase expects things to work they way they are used to.**  Changing default behavior without a "migration path" causes users to submit bug reports asking us to revert changes which wastes everyone's time.
+* **Our userbase expects things to work the way they are used to.**  Changing default behavior without a "migration path" causes users to submit bug reports asking us to revert changes which wastes everyone's time.

 * **Functionality should be prioritized over Form.** The _entire_ point of UI is to empower the user to do the thing they want to do and _then get out of their way._  A pretty UI, but one that frustrates users, is not empowering them.

 * Also keep in mind many so called modern UI/UX "experts" tend to make changes for the sake of change in order to sell a product.
 Worse they tend to focus on mobile design even when it makes little or no sense on a desktop platform.
-There is a time and a place to focus on Form but as a mature project we are more interested in stability and functionality then throwing on a fresh coat of paint that more likely to introduces a new set of bugs.
+There is a time and a place to focus on Form but as a mature project we are more interested in stability and functionality than throwing on a fresh coat of paint that more likely to introduces a new set of bugs.

 Understand that not everyone will agree to UI changes.
 The developers have been using computers a very long time and are not interested in chasing modern UI fads unless it a good reason can be shown _why_ the UI should be changed.
-For example, take a poll, or even better raise a issue asking for feedback.
+For example, take a poll, or even better raise an issue asking for feedback.
 This way we have hard data showing that there is interest instead of assuming that a change is automatically "better".

-Trivial changes such as updating art are much easier to accept then rewriting the UI moving buttons around.
+Trivial changes such as updating art are much easier to accept than rewriting the UI moving buttons around.

 When discussing topics focus on the problem and potential solutions and not people.
 Please keep things professional.